 The second type mixes digital and analog.
 A professional stager looks at photos or does a Facetime walkthrough of the home with an agent.
 The stager creates a detailed plan for how to arrange the existing furniture.
 The homeowners move the furniture around themselves, executing the pro’s instructions.
 This hybrid form is popular with people who don’t want to rent furniture and don’t want strangers coming into their homes, Friedland says.

-When you’re viewing a virtual tour or virtual showing, find out exactly what you are seeing.
+When you’re viewing a virtual tour or virtual showing, find out exactly what you're seeing.
 Most states require agents to disclose if a room shown has been virtually staged, Friedland says.
 But the info might be in the fine print.

 Ask your agent if you’re seeing images of real rooms or digitally staged ones.
 And ask if anything has been retouched.
 Technology allows photographers to work a lot of magic in post-production.
 They can change paint colors, trim, or flooring to make these features look very real and very different from what’s actually there.